Recurrent Deterministic Policy Gradient Method for Bipedal Locomotion on Rough Terrain Challenge: Learning methods

 \subsection{Network structure}

-We design\footnote{Other network structures were also tested with less depth, pyramidal shape, or without convolutional layer.
-However, the performance nor behaviour of RDPG does not vary much on our experiments due to the structure.
-In contrast, the PPO algorithm for our comparison study in table \ref{table:summary-performance}, 3-layer pyramidal feedforward networks are critically favoured for both Actor and Critic.} the Actor (Fig.\ref{fig:network}) as a four-layer network.
+We design\footnote{Throughout experiments with various network designs, the performance nor behaviour of RDPG does not vary significantly.} the Actor (Fig.\ref{fig:network}) as a four-layer network.
 The first layer transforms the visual observation with 64 channels of convolutional filters followed by max-pooling.
 The second layer converts the first layer and the other non-visual observation with 64 and 192 feedforward neurons, respectively and then concatenates them.
 The second layer is the LSTM of 256 neurons with Relu.
 The top layer takes feedforward neurons with tanh for 4-dimensional(D) action output.
 The output of the Actor network is a 4-D torque reference for knee-hip joints of both legs (Fig.\ref{fig:hard}).
 The tanh activation function is to limit the output range within [-1,1].

 The Critic (Fig.\ref{fig:network}) shares the structure of the Actor but with one more feedforward layer between the second and the third layer.
 The additional layer augments the 4-D action output to 64 neurons and then concatenates with the second layer.
 Moreover, we increase the size of LSTM layer of the critic network to 320 neurons.
 The top layer of the Critic uses linear identity activation instead of tanh activation.